epitome-mvc/Epitome/README.md

 If you feel strongly about semantics of the patterns used, you should look at [Digesting JavaScript MVC – Pattern Abuse Or Evolution?](http://addyosmani.com/blog/digesting-javascript-mvc-pattern-abuse-or-evolution/) by Addy Osmani, a talk he gave at London Ajax recently.

-Epitome's API is still subject to change, which means documentation is not overly verbose.
+Epitome's API is still subject to small changes and improvements (mostly additions of events and bug fixes), which means documentation is not overly verbose.
 The non-minified code has a lot of inline comments to ease understanding and development.

 Current version: *0.0.6 beta*